PsyTeachR/data-skills-v2/docs/05-corsi.md

 ## Activity 6: Joining the datasets

 We want to compare the scores for each sleep condition, however, the column that says what condition a participant is in a different dataset (`demographic_data`) to the column that has their scores (`score_data`).
-To fix this, we can perform a <a class='glossary' target='_blank' title='' href='https://psyteachr.github.io/glossary/j#join'>joins</a>.There are lots of different types of joins you can do, but the one we want is an  <a class='glossary' target='_blank' title='A mutating join that returns all the rows that have a match in the other table.' href='https://psyteachr.github.io/glossary/i#inner-join'>inner-join</a> which returns all the rows in one table that have a match in the other table.
+To fix this, we can perform a <a class='glossary'>joins<span class='def'></span></a>.There are lots of different types of joins you can do, but the one we want is an  <a class='glossary'>inner-join<span class='def'></span></a> which returns all the rows in one table that have a match in the other table.

 Before you run the code, think about what the final output is going to look like. `demographic_data` has 4 columns, `score_data` has 2 columns, but the column `Participant` is the same column.